matthewjenifer/matthewjenifer.github.io/_posts/2024-11-30-my-fourth-post.md

 <h2>Reaching an Important Milestone</h2>

-<p>I want to share something exciting: I just made my first $1,000 from online music production lessons!
+<p>I want to share something exciting: I just made my first $1,000 from online music production!
 This is a big deal for me, especially since my highest earnings from an album featuring my production were only $40.
 The best part though?
 I did it without the long grind associated with making and selling lengthy video courses.
 As someone with a background in video and audio editing, I know how much work goes into creating a course.
 Imagine filming 10 hours of video, then editing it down to a 5-hour course that sells for $45 (or $19.99 on Udemy, which ends up being around $12 after the platform takes its cut).
 After years of doing this type of work, I wanted to take a different approach—one that felt easier, less mentally exhausting, and more affordable to produce.</p>

 <div style="text-align: center;">
 <img src="https://i.ibb.co/qRhWGcZ/mk3fiverr.png" height=300 >